 Luckily, there are several ways to create a healthier indoor space this winter.
 Here are a few tips for staying warm and healthy, all season long!

 An air quality monitor provides valuable data that helps you better understand your home’s air quality and how it changes over time.
 To get a baseline understanding of what you’re up against, consider having a monitor professionally installed.
 They provide real-time information, allowing homeowners to determine exactly what worsens and benefits their air quality.

 Clear Air Paths for Grilles, Registers and Diffusers

-Upgraded Air Filtration for Homes
+Upgraded Air Filters

 Filtration is the number one way to improve air quality.
 AKA–it’s the easiest and cheapest method.
 Changing air filters is often an afterthought for homeowners.
 Instead, set a schedule to change filters on a regular basis.
-That way, occupants are breathing only the cleanest air possible this winter.
-When it comes to the actual filter option, we recommend upgrading to the MERV 13 air filter.
+That way, you and your family are breathing only the cleanest air possible this winter.
+When it comes to the actual filter option, we recommend a MERV 13 air filter.